Blog

 What hotels can do:

-• Group-friendly rates and hotel room blocks
+• Group rates and room blocks

-• Parking for buses or vans, meal plans, and simple logistics
+• Parking for buses or vans, meal plans and simple logistics

 What hotels can do: